 The Yankee All-Star League returned for a second season.
 This year's Speedbowl 50-lap events were won by two NASCAR Modified Champions Carl "Bugsy" Stevens and Fred DeSarro.
 It was Bugsy's 2nd modified win of the season at the 'bowl while it was the late DeSarro's only career win at the shoreline oval.
 Geoff Bodine was declared the 1976 Yankee All-Star Champion.
 For more information on this unique series click here.

 On Saturday July 3, the first 200 lap Modified race in Waterford Speedbowl history took place.
 Called the Bicentennial 200 to commemorate the 200th anniversary of the Declaration of Independence the following day, the winner's purse was $1776 and at the time, the event was billed as the Greatest Race in Speedbowl History.
 The race featured a mandatory fuel pit stop on lap 100 and was won by Speedbowl regular Don Bunnell in his familiar #318 coupe.
-A mild upset at the time considering that by 1976 most of the modifieds were now Pinto, Mustang, Gremlin or Vega style machines, not coupes (like Bunnell's #318) which dominated the landscape in the 1950's or 60's.
+A mild upset at the time considering that by 1976 coupe style modifieds (like Bunnell's #318) were fading from the racing landscape.
 Another interesting moment during the event happened during qualifying when Dave Weber went into an end-over-end flip after riding over Larry Lamphear's tire.
 Weber was taken to the hospital, but released later that night with only minor injuries.

 Donny Fowler, who won 4 features for the second year in a row, repeated as Grand American Track Champion.
 Unlike previous seasons, there were no extra distance events for the supporting division this year – all features held were 25 laps.
 There were 9 different race winners during the season.